lirralirra/Module20_credit-risk-classification/Credit_Risk/report-template.md

 it still maintains a high level of accuracy, especially in terms of recall.
 Recommendation: This model is highly recommended for use by the company for the following reasons:
 High overall accuracy (99.26%)
-Excellent performance in identifying healthy loans (99.80% precision, 99.43% recall) Strong capability in detecting high-risk loans (84.46% precision, 94.03% recall).
+Excellent performance in identifying healthy loans (99.80% precision, 99.43% recall).
+Strong capability in detecting high-risk loans (84.46% precision, 94.03% recall).

 The high recall for high-risk loans (94.03%) is particularly valuable, as it minimizes the chance of misclassifying